binh-vu/ream/README.md

 # ream ![PyPI](https://img.shields.io/pypi/v/ream2) ![Python](https://img.shields.io/badge/python-v3.8+-blue.svg)

 A simple actor architecture for your research project.
+It helps addressing three problems so that you can focus on your main research:

+1. Configuring hyper-parameters of your method
+2. Speed-up the feedback cycles via easy & smart caching
+3. Running each step in your method independently.

+It's more powerful to combine with [`osin`](https://github.com/binh-vu/osin).

 ## Introduction